francisco-camargo/francisco-camargo/src/project_ideas/README.md

 ## Dev on the Cloud

+* Use Docker for dev work
+* Use Docker to dev on local machine while hosting container on Cloud

 Below is a snapshot of popular ways to get a **real VM‑style instance you can SSH or RDP into—without paying anything up‑front.**  I’ve grouped them by the kind of service you’re likely to use first.

 ---